Seminars

 Upcoming seminars

-- Thursday, March 12, 2026,C, 1:30-2:30 p.m.,Ambre ELSAS-NICOLLE (Mines Paris – PSL, CERNA) will present a paper entitled Threats, Bans, and Competition: Ripple Effects in the Global Smartphone Market
+Thursday, March 12, 2026,Room C 412, 1:30–2:30 p.m.,Ambre ELSAS-NICOLLE (Mines Paris – PSL, CERNA) will present a paper titled “Threats, Bans, and Competition: Ripple Effects in the Global Smartphone Market”

 Abstract: This paper investigates the ripple effects of non-tariff measures during the U.S.-China trade war on the global smartphone market, using Huawei’s placement on the U.S. Entity List in May 2019 as a natural experiment.
-Analyzing data on Google search volumes, daily smartphone prices for over 3,400 models, and monthly market shares across six European countries, I examine how the shock affected consumer attention, pricing, and market dynamics.
+By analyzing data on Google search volumes, daily smartphone prices for over 3,400 models, and monthly market shares across six European countries, I examine how the shock affected consumer attention, pricing, and market dynamics.
 My results highlight that the sanctions intensified consumer concerns, particularly regarding Huawei’s operating system, as evidenced by increased search volumes.
 The shock also led to a significant reduction in Huawei’s product prices, with an average decline of 4.2%, concentrated among its high-end models.
 However, the prices of the firm’s sub-brand, Honor, remained unaffected, suggesting that media attention (primarily focused on Huawei) was a key mechanism influencing demand and triggering price adjustments.
 In the short term, Huawei maintained its market share in Europe.
-However, over the long term, the forced transition to HarmonyOS in 2021, coupled with supply chain disruptions, led to a sharp decline in Huawei's market position in Europe and globally, allowing Chinese and American competitors to gain ground.
-Although Android's position in the focal countries was affected, the overall impact on the operating system market remained moderate.
+However, over the long term, the forced transition to HarmonyOS in 2021, coupled with supply chain disruptions, led to a sharp decline in Huawei’s market position in Europe and globally, allowing Chinese and American competitors to gain ground.
+Although Android’s position in the focal countries was affected, the overall impact on the operating system market remained moderate.

 Past seminars in 2025

-Doctoral Seminar.
-Tuesday, February 4, 2025, from 12:30 p.m. to 1:30 p.m. in C 318: presentation of work by Issa Djadallah, Issa Bichara, and Marie Bidan.
+Ph.D.
+Student Seminar.
+Tuesday, February 4, 2025, from 12:30 p.m. to 1:30 p.m. in Room C 318: presentation of research by Issa Djadallah, Issa Bichara, and Marie Bidan

-Doctoral Seminar Tuesday, March 4, 2025, from 12:30 p.m. to 1:30 p.m. in C 318: presentation of work by Sara MUSTAFAZADE, followed by Sarodja NAMINZO
+Ph.D.
+Student Seminar: Tuesday, March 4, 2025, from 12:30 p.m. to 1:30 p.m. in Room C 318: presentation of research by Sara MUSTAFAZADE, followed by Sarodja NAMINZO

-Thursday, April 3, 2025, C 414, 1:30-2:30 p.m., Jean-Philippe SERBERA (DS of Management -ESC Pau) presented "Utility Blockchain Adoption in Oligopolistic Markets."
+Thursday, April 3, 2025, Room C 414, 1:30–2:30 p.m., Jean-Philippe SERBERA (DS of Management – ESC Pau) presented “Utility Blockchain Adoption in Oligopolistic Markets.”

-Doctoral Seminar Tuesday, May 6, 2025, from 12:30 p.m. to 1:30 p.m. in C 318: presentation of work by Imtynan KHALIFEH
+Ph.D.
+Student Seminar: Tuesday, May 6, 2025, from 12:30 p.m. to 1:30 p.m. in Room C 318: Presentation of research by Imtynan KHALIFEH

-Doctoral Seminar Tuesday, May 13, 2025, from 12:30 p.m. to 1:30 p.m. in C 318: Sofia PATSALI on the topic "Preparing for your interview to become an assistant professor."
+Ph.D.
+Student Seminar: Tuesday, May 13, 2025, from 12:30 p.m. to 1:30 p.m. in Room C 318: Sofia PATSALI on “Preparing for Your Interview to Become an Assistant Professor”

-Thursday, May 15, 2025, C 414, 1:30-2:30 p.m., Flora BELLONE (University of Côte d’Azur, GREDEG) will present “Tax avoidance by small multinationals as a bad side effect of anti-tax avoidance policy.”
+Thursday, May 15, 2025, Room C 414, 1:30–2:30 p.m., Flora BELLONE (Université de Côte d’Azur, GREDEG) will present “Tax avoidance by small multinationals as a negative side effect of anti-tax avoidance policy”

-Doctoral Seminar Tuesday, June 3, 2025, from 12:30 p.m. to 1:30 p.m. in C 318: presentation of work by Akoula KOUADIO and Faical GADO
+Ph.D.
+Student Seminar: Tuesday, June 3, 2025, from 12:30 p.m. to 1:30 p.m. in Room C 318: Presentation of research by Akoula KOUADIO and Faical GADO

-Doctoral Seminar Tuesday, October 21, 2025, from 12:30 p.m. to 1:30 p.m. in C 417: presentation of work by Sara MUSTAFAZADE
+Ph.D.
+Student Seminar: Tuesday, October 21, 2025, from 12:30 p.m. to 1:30 p.m. in Room C 417: Presentation of research by , and Sara MUSTAFAZADE

-Doctoral SeminarTuesday, November 4, 2025, from 12:30 p.m. to 1:30 p.m. in C 417: presentation of work byGabin MORILLON
+Ph.D.
+Student Seminar: Tuesday, November 4, 2025, from 12:30 p.m. to 1:30 p.m. in Room C 417: Presentation of research byGabin MORILLON

-Thursday, December 4, 2025, C 414, 1:30-2:30 p.m., Axel GAUTIER (HEC Liège) will present "Innovation and Startup Acquisition," co-authored with Marc BOURREAU.
+Thursday, December 4, 2025, Room C 414, 1:30–2:30 p.m., Axel GAUTIER (HEC Liège) will present “Innovation and Startup Acquisition,” co-authored with Marc BOURREAU.

 Past seminars in 2024

-Thursday, February 29, 2024, C418, 2:00-3:30 p.m., Julien JACQMIN (Neoma BS), "The Energy Community and the Grid."
+Thursday, February 29, 2024, Room C418, 2:00–3:30 p.m., Julien JACQMIN (Neoma BS), “The Energy Community and the Grid.”

-Thursday, March 14, 2024, C418, 2:00-3:30 p.m., Thomas PODER (University of Montreal, School of Public Health), "Comparison of Four Approaches in Eliciting Health State Utilities with SF-6Dv2"
+Thursday, March 14, 2024, Room C418, 2:00–3:30 p.m., Thomas PODER (University of Montreal, School of Public Health), “Comparison of Four Approaches to Eliciting Health State Utilities with the SF-6Dv2”

-Thursday, April 25, 2024, C418, 2:00-3:30 p.m., Stéphane LHUILLERY (NEOMA Business School, Reims & BETA, Strasbourg) "Biotech or bioeconomy: six of one and half a dozen of the other?"
+Thursday, April 25, 2024, Room C418, 2:00–3:30 p.m., Stéphane LHUILLERY (NEOMA Business School, Reims & BETA, Strasbourg) “Biotech or bioeconomy: six of one and half a dozen of the other?”

-Thursday, May 16, 2024, C418, 2:00–3:30 p.m., Damien BRICARD(MC, IRDES), “Territorial efficiency of healthcare spending for the elderly: the role of local healthcare provision”
+Thursday, May 16, 2024, Room C418, 2:00–3:30 p.m., Damien BRICARD(MC, IRDES), “Regional Efficiency of Healthcare Expenditures for the Elderly: The Role of Local Healthcare Provision”

-Thursday, May 30, 2024, C418, 2:00–3:30 p.m., Antoine MARSAUDON(IRDES), "Health status and use of healthcare services by undocumented immigrants."
+Thursday, May 30, 2024, Room C418, 2:00–3:30 p.m., Antoine MARSAUDON(IRDES), “Health Status and Use of Healthcare Services Among Undocumented Foreigners.”

-Doctoral Seminar.
-Tuesday, October 22, 2024, from 12:30 p.m. to 1:30 p.m. in C 318, Marie DAOU will present the entire process leading to qualification as a teacher-researcher.
+Ph.D.
+Student Seminar.
+Tuesday, October 22, 2024, from 12:30 p.m. to 1:30 p.m. in Room C 318, Marie DAOU will present the entire process leading to qualification as a faculty member.

-Doctoral Seminar.
-Tuesday, December 3, 2024, from 12:30 p.m. to 1:30 p.m. in C 318, Gabin MORILLON will present the use of Mon Espace Santé.
+Ph.D.
+Student Seminar.
+Tuesday, December 3, 2024, from 12:30 p.m. to 1:30 p.m. in Room C 318, Gabin MORILLON will present on how to use Mon Espace Santé.

-Thursday, December 5, 2024, C 144, 1:30-2:30 p.m., Etienne FARVAQUE(University of Lille) will present "Multi-speed revenue-smoothing across European regions"
+Thursday, December 5, 2024, Room C 144, 1:30–2:30 p.m., Etienne FARVAQUE(University of Lille) will present “Multi-speed revenue-smoothing across European regions”

 Past seminars in 2023

-Thursday, November 23, 2023, C, 2:00-3:30 p.m., Michele PEZZONI (University of Nice Côte d'Azur), "Research independence: Drivers and impact on PhD students' careers."
+Thursday, November 23, 2023, Room C, 2:00–3:30 p.m., Michele PEZZONI (University of Nice Côte d’Azur), “Research Independence: Drivers and Impact on PhD Students’ Careers.”

-Thursday, May 18–Friday, May 19, 2023,no seminar: Workshop on ordoliberalism (organized by Marie Daou and Alain Marciano)
+Thursday, May 18–Friday, May 19, 2023: No seminar: Workshop on ordoliberalism (organized by Marie Daou and Alain Marciano)

-Friday, June 2, 2023,no seminar: Applied Econometrics Day Michel TERRAZA 2023
+Friday, June 2, 2023: No seminar: Applied Econometrics Day Michel TERRAZA 2023

-[POSTPONED] Thursday, April 20, 2023, C418, 2:00-3:30 p.m., Antoine MARSAUDON(IRDES) presents an article entitled "Healthcare utilization patterns of undocumented immigrants living in France. " [POSTPONED]
+[POSTPONED] Thursday, April 20, 2023, Room C418, 2:00–3:30 p.m., Antoine MARSAUDON(IRDES) will present a paper titled “Healthcare utilization patterns of undocumented immigrants living in France.”
+[POSTPONED]

-[POSTPONED] Thursday, March 9, 2023,Jimmy LOPEZ(University of Burgundy): “Anticompetitive Regulations and Employment: Evidence on European Regions” co-authored with Océane Vernerey (University of Burgundy, LEDi).
+[POSTPONED] Thursday, March 9, 2023,Jimmy LOPEZ(University of Burgundy): “Anticompetitive Regulations and Employment: Evidence on European Regions,” co-authored with Océane Vernerey (University of Burgundy, LEDi).

 [POSTPONED] Thursday, January 19, 2023,Carole TREIBICH, University of Grenoble Alpes, “Disentangling peer effects in transportation mode choice: the example of active commuting” (co-authored with Mathieu Lambotte, Sandrine Mathy, and Anna Risch).
 A previous version of the paper is availablehere.

-[POSTPONED] Thursday, February 9, 2023, Julien JACQMIN (NEOMA Business School – Rouen): "The energy community and the grid" (co-authored with Axel GAUTIER and Jean-Christophe POUDOU).
+[POSTPONED] Thursday, February 9, 2023, Julien JACQMIN (NEOMA Business School – Rouen): “The Energy Community and the Grid” (co-authored with Axel GAUTIER and Jean-Christophe POUDOU).

 Past seminars in 2022

-- Thursday, December 8, 2022,Ilia MURTAZASHVILI(Graduate School of Public and International Affairs, University of Pittsburgh) (Zoom) “The future of spectrum is sharing,” Ali Palida (University of Pittsburgh, USA) and Martin Weiss* (University of Pittsburgh, USA).
+- Thursday, December 8, 2022,Ilia MURTAZASHVILI(Graduate School of Public and International Affairs, University of Pittsburgh) (Zoom) “The Future of Spectrum Is Sharing,” Ali Palida (University of Pittsburgh, USA) and Martin Weiss* (University of Pittsburgh, USA).

-- Thursday, November 17, 2022, from 2:00 p.m. to 3:00 p.m. in C417,Florian PELGRIN(EDHEC), “Identifying structural shocks with the Max-Share approach” (co-authored with Alain Guay and Stéphane Surprenant)
+- Thursday, November 17, 2022, from 2:00 to 3:00 p.m. in Room C417:Florian PELGRIN(EDHEC), “Identifying structural shocks with the Max-Share approach” (co-authored with Alain Guay and Stéphane Surprenant)

-- Thursday, October 13, and Friday, October 14, 2022,no seminar: 7th AFED conference, Centre Saint-Charles, Montpellier (organized by Marie Daou and Alain Marciano)
+- Thursday, October 13, and Friday, October 14, 2022:No seminar: 7th AFED Conference, Centre Saint-Charles, Montpellier (organized by Marie Daou and Alain Marciano)

-- Friday, September 30, 2022, at 10 a.m.,Nancy-Nice-Montpellier Seminar, [[Online]],Jeanne POULAIN, University of Lorraine and BETA (CNRS) presents: "Gender-based taxation with commodity tax."
+- Friday, September 30, 2022, at 10:00 a.m.,Nancy-Nice-Montpellier Seminar, [[Online]],Jeanne POULAIN, University of Lorraine and BETA (CNRS) presents: “Gender-based taxation with commodity tax.”

-- Thursday, September 15, 2022, Stéphane LUCHINI (Aix-Marseille University) presents "Communication under Oath and Collective Action."
+- Thursday, September 15, 2022, Stéphane LUCHINI (Aix-Marseille University) presents “Communication under Oath and Collective Action”

-- Thursday, June 23 at 10:30 a.m.,Nancy-Nice-Montpellier Seminar,Eve-Angéline LAMBERT, University of Lorraine and BETA (CNRS) presents "Frivolous Lawsuits, Settlement, and Deterrence: Experimental Evidence."
+- Thursday, June 23, at 10:30 a.m.,Nancy-Nice-Montpellier Seminar:Eve-Angéline Lambert, University of Lorraine and BETA (CNRS), presents “Frivolous Lawsuits, Settlement, and Deterrence: Experimental Evidence.”

-- Friday, May 20, 2022, from 2:00 p.m. to 3:30 p.m. in C316,Carine FRANC(INSERM) "GP installation and ramp-up phase: does vertical integration play a role in GP's care patterns and incomes in the early career?" co-authored withMatthieu Cassou(Irdes) andJulien Mousques (Irdes).
+- Friday, May 20, 2022, from 2:00 p.m. to 3:30 p.m. in Room C316,Carine FRANC (INSERM) “GP practice establishment and ramp-up phase: does vertical integration play a role in GPs’ care patterns and incomes early in their careers?” co-authored withMatthieu Cassou(IRDES) andJulien Mousques(IRDES).

-- Friday, April 29, 2022, 10 a.m.,Nancy-Nice-Montpellier Seminar, [[Online]],Christophe CHARLIER, (Université Côte d’Azur and GREDEG), “Waltz with unilateralism.
-Reflections on carbon border adjustment mechanism.”
+- Friday, April 29, 2022, 10:00 a.m.,Nancy-Nice-Montpellier Seminar, [[Online]],Christophe CHARLIER (Université Côte d’Azur and GREDEG), “Waltz with Unilateralism: Reflections on the Carbon Border Adjustment Mechanism”.

-- Friday, April 22, 2022, 2 p.m. in C 316, Yacine LEFOUILI (TSE, University of Toulouse 1 Capitole) will present an article entitled "Mergers and Demand-Enhancing Innovation" (in collaboration with Marc Bourreau and Bruno Jullien).
+- Friday, April 22, 2022, 2:00 p.m. in Room C 316, Yacine LEFOUILI (TSE, University of Toulouse 1 Capitole) will present a paper titled“Mergers and Demand-Enhancing Innovation”(in collaboration with Marc Bourreau and Bruno Jullien).

-- Friday, March 25, 2022, Thierry PENARD (CREM, University of Rennes), 2 p.m., "Multimarket Contact and Platform Competition: Reassessing the Mutual Forbearance Hypothesis," [[Link to the paper]] in collaboration with Eric DARMON, Thomas LE TEXIER, and Zhiwen LI.
+- Friday, March 25, 2022, Thierry PENARD (CREM, University of Rennes), 2:00 p.m., “Multimarket Contact and Platform Competition: Reassessing the Mutual Forbearance Hypothesis,” [[Link to the paper]] in collaboration with Eric DARMON, Thomas LE TEXIER, and Zhiwen LI.

-- Friday, January 14, 2022, 2 p.m.:Thibault SCHREPEL, (University of Amsterdam/Stanford), "Adding Blockchains to Antitrusts."
-Thisseminar revisited his latest book, "Blockchain + Antitrust."
+- Friday, January 14, 2022, 2:00 p.m.:Thibault SCHREPEL(University of Amsterdam/Stanford),“Blockchains and Antitrust.”
+Thisseminar focused on his latest book,*Blockchain + Antitrust*.

-- Thursday, February 24, 2022,Nancy-Nice-Montpellier Seminar, 10 a.m.,Mehdi AYOUNI (BETA Nancy), "Credence goods, consumer feedback, and (in)efficiency."
+- Thursday, February 24, 2022,Nancy-Nice-Montpellier Seminar, 10:00 a.m.,Mehdi AYOUNI (BETA Nancy), “Credence Goods, Consumer Feedback, and (In)efficiency.”

 Past seminars in 2020–2021

-- Friday, November 26, 2021, 2 p.m.,Giampaolo GARZARELLI, "Should I say or Should I GO?
-State Formation Through Internal Exit"(La Sapienza University), (with Lyndal KEETON, University of the Witwatersrand, Johannesburg)
+- Friday, November 26, 2021, 2:00 p.m.,Giampaolo GARZARELLI,“Should I Say or Should I Go?
+State Formation Through Internal Exit”(La Sapienza University), (with Lyndal KEETON, University of the Witwatersrand, Johannesburg)

 - [See the full program]

-- [See the Pôle SHS website]
+- [Visit the Pôle SHS website]

-- Friday, September 24, 2021, from 2:00 p.m. to 3:30 p.m. in room C418,Roman MESTRE(with Rémy Odry, EconomiX), "Monetary Policy and Business Cycle Synchronization in Europe"
+- Friday, September 24, 2021, from 2:00 p.m. to 3:30 p.m. in Room C418:Roman MESTRE(with Rémy Odry, EconomiX),“Monetary Policy and Business Cycle Synchronization in Europe”

 - Wednesday, February 24, and Thursday, February 25, 2021,Webinar WINIR-sponsored event Repugnant Behaviors organized by Alain MARCIANO

-- Friday, November 6, 2020, at 2 p.m.,Webinar: Hospinnomics & Montpellier Research Economics: Technical workshop on medicines.
+- Friday, November 6, 2020, at 2:00 p.m.,Webinar: Hospinnomics & Montpellier Research and Economics: Technical Workshop on Medicines.

 - Why France Spends Less on Drugs Than the U.S.: A Comparative Study of Drug Pricing and Pricing Regulation.
 Veronique C. RAIMOND, William B. FELDMAN, Benjamin N. ROME, Aaron S. KESSELHEIM.